zalando/postgres-operator/docs/administrator.md

   ...
 ```

-Note that the Kubernetes version 1.13 brings [taint-based eviction](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/#taint-based-evictions) to the beta stage and enables it by default.
+Note that the K8s version 1.13 brings [taint-based eviction](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/#taint-based-evictions)
-Postgres pods by default receive tolerations for `unreachable` and `noExecute`
+to the beta stage and enables it by default.
+Postgres pods by default receive
-taints with the timeout of `5m`.
-Depending on your setup, you may want to adjust
+tolerations for `unreachable` and `noExecute` taints with the timeout of `5m`.
-these parameters to prevent master pods from being evicted by the Kubernetes
+Depending on your setup, you may want to adjust these parameters to prevent
-runtime.
-To prevent eviction completely, specify the toleration by leaving out
+master pods from being evicted by the K8s runtime.
+To prevent eviction
-the `tolerationSeconds` value (similar to how Kubernetes' own DaemonSets are
+completely, specify the toleration by leaving out the `tolerationSeconds` value
-configured)
+(similar to how Kubernetes' own DaemonSets are configured)

-### Enable pod anti affinity
+## Enable pod anti affinity

 To ensure Postgres pods are running on different topologies, you can use
 [pod anti affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/)